-We should continue to place emphasis on service delivery especially the upgrading of Bulk Infrastructure.
-Most of our budget is geared towards this and we are again grateful for National and Provincial funding that enables us to fulfil our constitutional mandate.
+We will continue to place emphasis on service delivery especially the upgrading of Bulk Infrastructure.
+Most of our budget is geared towards this and we are again grateful for National and Provincial funding that enables us to fulfill our constitutional mandate.
 We are also showing progress in providing Housing to our community.
-The new financial year will see the completion of 300 new houses as well as the servicing of a number of vacant plots.
+The new financial year will see the start of the Vredebes development.
 We will continue to provide quality water, in terms of the Blue drop requirements and we hope to attain more Green drop status for our Waste Water Treatment Plants.
 We have successfully achieved unqualified audit reports for the last five years and we remain committed towards attaining a clean audit.
 We will continue to live up to our vision of being a caring Municipality creating growth and opportunities.